 Just to clarify, my issue is with the crew.
 Not the airline employee.
 He was called by the crew to remove me from the plane.
 He was very helpful and mad about the situation.
 He tried advocating for me!”

 This story was submitted to Love What Matters by Jordan Flake of Columbia, South Carolina.
 You can follow her journey on Instagram and YouTube.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more about Jordan and her son’s journey with Ichthyosis: